You must define an API server that uses the API or APIs you have created. To define an API server:

 app.yamlfile, map the API server you just created to the endpoints location as follows:

-servicesis the file name you used for your API server module.
-Notice that the endpoints path is always
+mainis the Python module you used for your API server module.
+Notice that the endpoints path must be

 Add Endpoints to the Libraries section of